inakiabt/walkie-talkie/README.md

 ## Contributing and Testing

 Contributing bug fixes and features is very welcome!
-If you want to contribute to the project, you'll need to run create and run tests for anything that needs it. and Mocha is used for testing so add your tests to the `tests` folder, but first you'll need to create a `config.json` file in the root of the tests folder and fill it with your credentials.
+If you want to contribute to the project, you'll need to run create and run tests for anything that needs it. and Mocha is used for testing so add your tests to the `test` folder, but first you'll need to create a `config.json` file in the root of the tests folder and fill it with your credentials.

+Run

+    npm install && npm install -g mocha gulp

+then create your `config.json` in the `test` folder

     {
       "settings": {